Conservation and restoration of books, manuscripts, documents and ephemera: Ethics

 Many conservator-restorers abide by a code of ethics determined by a regional professional body, such as that of the American Institute of Conservation (AIC) for conservation professionals involved in caring for cultural artifacts.
 Book and paper conservators strive to ensure the integrity of the artefacts on which they work, encompassing the physical, aesthetic, historical and textual information.
 One method of applying this is through reversible treatments and alterations, so that repairs can be undone in the future as techniques evolve and improve.
 Consequently, book conservators are trained in the physical and chemical properties of the materials with which they work.
 However, complete reversibility is often impossible, thus conservators must be conscientious of the long term effects of chemical and physical treatments.

 Furthermore, conservators must make decisions about which treatments best match the strength and material of the object.
 In some instances, conservators may decide that it is better to store the object and make a reproduction for use rather than treat it if no treatment options are available due to financial or technological limitations.
+In contemporary conservation ethics, the principle of "Minimum Intervention" is widely regarded as a fundamental approach.
+Rather than attempting to restore an item to its original "new" state, this ethic prioritizes the stabilization of its current physical condition.
+Restoration should not aim to turn old books back into "new ones", but should focus on stabilizing their current state and preserving all historical traces, including annotations on the margins or binding details.
 Moreover, if treatment is used, it must be used as sparingly as possible to maintain the aesthetic and historical integrity of the artifact.
 Generally, conservation techniques aim to mend and stabilize the item so it can be stored and used long-term.
 Conservators must consider the ethics of how a book or document should be restored or replicated without losing its aesthetic and historical integrity.
 Another ethical aspect of book conservation is the detailed documentation of treatments and alterations including procedures and materials used.
 Photographic documentation is usually more detailed for single-item treatments than for batch treatments.
 A trained conservator can observe past treatments done on the book or document, but good documentation specifies the exact techniques and materials used.

 Historically, there was no codified set of rules for book and paper conservation.
 According to Andrew Oddy in 1992, "modern scientific conservation is governed by an unwritten set of rules or ethics".
 There have been many failed attempts to codify these "rules" because conservation requires individual application and is dependent on the goals of the museum and curator; consequently, these approaches cannot be generalized.
 Paul N. Banks wrote "The Laws of Conservation", also known as The Ten Laws of Conservation; though never officially published, they have been widely shared by his students.